 And they prayed, saying, "You, Lord, the Knower of the hearts of all, show which one of these two You have personally chosen . . ."
 Then they cast their lots; and the lot fell on Matthias, and he was numbered with the eleven apostles (Acts 1:24, 26, HBFV throughout)

 The use of the cast in public, however, determined an impartial decision based on time and chance.

-Interestingly, though not commanded in the Bible, lots determined which of the priests at Jerusalem's temple carried out a certain function like cleansing the altar or offering incense to God (The Temple at the Time of Christ, Chapter 7).
+Interestingly, though not commanded in the Bible, lots were cast to determine which of the priests at Jerusalem's temple carried out a certain function like cleansing the altar or offering incense to God (The Temple at the Time of Christ, Chapter 7).
 They were common in games and gambling.
-Some of the things used for lots, depending upon the time and location, were polished sticks, coins, cards, dice, bones, stones, etc.
+Some of the things thrown were, depending upon the time and location, polished sticks, coins, cards, dice, bones, stones, and so on.

 After Jesus went to Pontius Pilate, he again was forced to wear expensive clothing, a purple (or scarlet) robe in mockery.
 The Bible is unclear whether or not this was the same garment previously used to mock him.
-Jesus received his own clothes back after his torture by the Roman military (John 19:5, Matthew 27:31).
+He received his own clothes back after his torture by the Roman military (John 19:5, Matthew 27:31).

-When the soldiers wanted to divide Jesus' coat or tunic, they saw it was not a patchwork of pieces sewn together.
+When the soldiers wanted to divide the coat or tunic of Jesus, they saw it was not a patchwork of pieces sewn together.
 Rather, it had no seams, a quality garment that took some time to make.
 It was the same quality of clothing, woven from top to bottom in one piece, worn by the high priest in Jerusalem's temple.
-The Jewish historian Josephus states,